-A driving license is required when renting a buggy and mini car(one person) the price is ¥1,500 per hour.
-You can rent e-bikes at the Hirayu Tourist information center.
-You can cycle to Mt.
-Norikura skyline, it takes 8 hours for a round trip.
+A driver's license is required when renting a buggy and mini car(one person).
+It costs ¥1,500 per hour.
+Rental e-bikes are at the Hirayu Tourist information center.
+Cycling to Mt.
+Norikura skyline takes 8 hours for a round trip.
 The rental fee for an e-bike is ¥3,000 for 2 hours.
 If you like fall foliage and a sea of clouds, you can rent an e-bike and cycle in the Okuhida area while enjoying the beautiful scenery.
 For details, please refer to the below website:

 Tochio and Shinhirayu Onsen

-About a 10-minute drive from Hirayu Onsen, there are two small onsen towns along the river called Shinhirayu Onsen and Tochio Onsen with numerous ryokans (Japanese inns), restaurants, cafes, Taruma waterfall park, and an open-air day-trip onsen.
+About a 10-minute drive from Hirayu Onsen, there are two small onsen towns along the river, Shinhirayu Onsen and Tochio Onsen, with numerous ryokans (Japanese inns), restaurants, cafes, Taruma waterfall park, and an open-air day-trip onsen.

 Would you like to hike 8km to admire the exceptional scenery of the Japanese Alps?
 Drop your bag before checking in at the ryokan and take a 4-and-a-half-hour hike up Mt.
 Fukuji.
 For more details regarding the hiking trail and morning market, please refer to our previous article:

 Isurugi no yu, a day trip bathing facility, opens from 12:00 p.m. to 4:00 p.m. for whom are not staying overnight in Fukuji onsen for relaxation.
-The open-air hotspring is surrounded by beautiful trees with wide windows that are relaxing.
+Beautiful trees surround the open-air hotspring.

 Shinhotakta Onsen in the Okuhida area is the furthest from Takayama and offers plenty of hiking and trekking trails from 2 to 8 km ranging from easy to medium level.
 Shinhotaka-no-yu is a mixed open-air onsen along the river nature that only opens from late June to October for guests to admire the fresh greenery and the autumn colors while soaking in the natural hot spring.
-A swimsuit is allowed and please bring a towel with you.
+Swimsuits are ok, and you need your own towel.
 The entrance fee is ¥300 per person.

-Once you arrive in the Shinhotaka Onsen area, you can smell the strong sulfur and may easily find the smoke coming from the onsen sources.
-Locals told us that the rich sources of hot springs in this area provide different onsen water at each accommodation.
-It is interesting to visit and stay in different ryokans or minshuku every time to experience the various onsen.
+Once you arrive in the Shinhotaka Onsen area, you can smell the strong sulfur and may easily find the smoke coming from the onsen's source.
+The rich sources of hot springs provide different onsen water at each location, so it's good to visit and experience the various onsen.